jkingportfolio/ci_pp5_tick_it_react/README.md

 - [Cloudinary](https://cloudinary.com/) - File storage.
 Justification: I used this to store static files
 - [Font Awesome](https://fontawesome.com/) - Icon library.
 Justification: I used this to style the site with icons.
 - [Google Fonts](https://fonts.google.com/) - Font library.
 Justification: I used this to import fonts
 - [Git](https://git-scm.com/) - Version control system.
-Justification: I used this for version control within VSCode to push the code to GitHub
+Justification: I used this for version control and to push the code to GitHub
 - [GitHub](https://github.com/) - Cloud based hosting service.
 Justification: I used this as a remote repository to store project code
 - [Gitpod](https://gitpod.io) - Cloud development environment.
 Justification: I used this to host a virtual workspace
 - [Microsoft Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H) - Graphics editor.
 Justification: I used this to edit the images for testing user stories.